-Sara Polychron is an associate in Robbins Geller Rudman & Dowd LLP’s San Diego office, where her practice focuses on complex securities litigation.
+Sara Polychron is Of Counsel in Robbins Geller Rudman & Dowd LLP’s San Diego office, where her practice focuses on complex securities litigation.
 She is part of the litigation team prosecuting actions against investment banks and the leading credit rating agencies for their role in the structuring and rating of residential mortgage-backed securities and their subsequent collapse.

 Sara earned her Bachelor of Arts degree with honors from the University of Minnesota, where she studied Sociology with an emphasis in Criminology and Law.
 As an undergraduate she interned with the Hennepin County Attorney’s Office, where she advocated for victims of domestic violence and assisted in sentencing negotiations in Juvenile Court.
 Sara received her Juris Doctor degree from the University of San Diego School of Law, where she was the recipient of two academic scholarships.
 While in law school, she interned with the Center for Public Interest Law and was a contributing author and assistant editor to the California Regulatory Law Reporter.
 She also worked as a legal research assistant at the law school and clerked for two San Diego law firms.